madogai/postbuild/readme.md

     -g, --ignore <path>    Prefix to remove from the injected filenames -H, --hash             Inject git hash of current commit -e, --etag             Appends "?etag=fileHash" to every import (link, script) to avoid undesired caching in new deployments
+    -I, --inline           Inline the input(js and css) and embed it in html

 ### Examples